danielwooddell/danielwooddell.online/SECURITY.md

 ## Reporting a Vulnerability

 To report a vulnerability, please email daniel.wooddell@gmail.com with as many details as you can provide.
-Thank you.
+Thank you, Daniel Wooddell.